(Pocket-lint) - If you own anything like an Amazon Echo, Arlo security camera or a Nest Learning Thermostat, you are an active IoT user.

 Hackers will attack anything from routers or webcams to refrigerators and ovens.
 These IoT devices' inherent lack of security often makes them easy to compromise and roll into giant botnets.
 Hackers will try to do things like track your location and eavesdrop on conversations.
 So, when it comes to buying an IoT device, it's important you get them from trusted manufacturers with a solid history.

-Check out Pocket-lint's Smart Home hub to see our many reviews on IoT devices.
-It's also important to be mindful about all the different IoT devices you own and the types of data they regularly collect on you, as IoT can be a huge privacy headache.
-Take the smart home: it can tell when you wake up (via your smart coffee machine ), how long you brush your teeth (via your smart toothbrush), and more.
+It's also important to be mindful of all the different IoT devices you own and the types of data they regularly collect on you, as IoT can be a huge privacy headache.
+Take the smart home: it can tell when you wake up (via your smart coffee machine), how long you brush your teeth (via your smart toothbrush), and more.

 It can even tell what radio station you listen to (via your smart speaker) and what type of food you eat (via your smart oven or fridge).
 But, in most cases, you can set limits on data collection in the device's settings, so it's worth checking that out every time.